 Platt and his attorney are planning to meet with the supervisors in the coming weeks to discuss revisions to the plan.

-The swin club announced to members in early July that next summer is expected to be the club's last due to Platt's battle with melanoma.
+The swin club that next summer is expected to be the club's last due to Platt's battle with melanoma.

 Let Patch save you time.
 Get local stories like this delivered right to your inbox or smartphone every day with our free newsletter.
 Simple, fast sign-up here.